PLANET FITNESS AWARDS $250,000 IN SCHOLARSHIPS TO 50 BOYS & GIRLS CLUBS OF AMERICA TEENS IN SUPPORT OF ITS JUDGEMENT FREE GENERATION® INITIATIVE

 Company continues annual scholarships for America's youth who give back to local communities and promote kindness and belonging

+Ismail B. and LaMyah W. from Boys & Girls Clubs of Greater St. Louis – Teen Center of Excellence receive national scholarships

-HAMPTON, N.H., Aug.
-1, 2024 /PRNewswire/ -- Planet Fitness, one of the largest and fastest-growing franchisors and operators of fitness centers with more members than any other fitness brand, today announced the recipients of its annual Judgement Free Generation® scholarship, which awards teens for their unwavering commitment to fostering inclusion, acceptance and kindness in their communities.
+ST. LOUIS, Aug.
+1, 2024 /PRNewswire/ -- Planet Fitness, one of the largest and fastest-growing franchisors and operators of fitness centers with more members than any other fitness brand, today announced it has awarded Ismail B. and LaMyah W. from St. Louis its annual Judgement Free Generation® scholarship, which awards teens for their unwavering commitment to fostering inclusion, acceptance and kindness in their communities.
 Scholarships were awarded to 50 members of Boys & Girls Clubs across the U.S., in the amount of $5,000 per recipient, with more than half (52 percent) representing first-generation college students.

 Planet Fitness, a long-standing partner to Boys & Girls Clubs of America, has awarded $250,000 in scholarships this year.
 Since 2017, Planet Fitness has awarded more than $1.4 million in scholarships to 280 teens across the country.
 Unlike most scholarships that recognize academic or athletic achievement, the Judgement Free Generation® scholarship program was created to award the many high school teens whose words and actions consistently champion kindness, acceptance and inclusion, attributes that Planet Fitness and Boys & Girls Clubs of America mutually support and celebrate.
 Through a multi-tiered review process, scholarship recipients were selected based on multiple criteria including a personal essay, staff recommendation and video submission.
 Each piece of the submission helped showcase how participants actively advocate for kindness and acceptance through the demonstration of Judgement Free values.